 and the Mystery Ghost Tours have become such a household name that

-they have featured in SATV soap operas like "7de Laan".
+they have featured in SATV soap operas like "7de Laan" long ago already in South Africa.

 "There is more in heaven and on earth than is dreamt of in your philosophy, Horatio" - Hamlet to Horatio in Shakespeare's "Hamlet"